 Injection

-Once the PRF is ready, it is injected into the area where you’re experiencing TMJ discomfort.
+Once the PRF is ready, Dr. Henrich will inject it into the area where you feel TMJ discomfort.
 This could be directly into the TMJ joint, surrounding tissues, or the muscles and ligaments involved in jaw movement.
 The injections are typically done with a fine needle, and Dr. Henrich will work with precision to target the areas most in need of healing.

 Post-Treatment Care

-After the procedure, you may experience mild discomfort or swelling in the treated area, which is completely normal.
-Your dentist will give you specific instructions on how to care for the area to ensure optimal healing.
-Most patients are able to return to their normal activities immediately after the procedure, although you may want to avoid excessive chewing or jaw movements for a few days.
+After the procedure, you may feel mild discomfort or swelling in the treated area, which is completely normal.
+Dr. Henrich will give you specific instructions on how to care for the area.
+Most patients can return to normal activities immediately after the procedure, though you may want to avoid excessive chewing or jaw movements for a few days.

 What Are the Benefits of PRF Therapy for TMJ?

-PRF therapy offers several advantages when it comes to TMJ treatment.
+PRF therapy offers several advantages for TMJ treatment.
 Since PRF uses your own blood, there’s minimal risk of allergic reactions or rejection.
 The therapy utilizes the body’s natural healing properties to repair tissues and reduce inflammation.
-Many patients report significant pain relief following PRF therapy.
-By reducing inflammation and promoting tissue repair, PRF can help alleviate the chronic pain associated with TMJ disorders.

-PRF therapy is a minimally invasive treatment that doesn’t require any cuts, stitches, or recovery from surgery.
-For patients who prefer to avoid surgery, this can be a great alternative.
-PRF can also accelerate the healing process, so you may experience faster recovery from TMJ-related injuries or inflammation compared to other treatments.
+Many patients report pain relief after PRF therapy.
+PRF therapy is also minimally invasive treatment that doesn’t require any cuts, stitches, or recovery from surgery.
+It can be a great alternative if you want to avoid surgery.
+PRF also helps you heal faster.
+You may recover from TMJ injuries or inflammation more quickly than with other treatments.

 What Are the Potential Side Effects?